mjhouse/ag-lcd/examples/README.md

 | d3   | D6       | YES      |
 | d2   | D7       | YES      |

-In the case of Arduino Uno, the same connections are to be made, but note that only setups using required pins have been tested to work.
+Note, that in the case of Arduino Uno, only setups using required pins have been tested to work.

 These examples require [ravedude](https://crates.io/crates/ravedude) to be installed.
 You can do that with `cargo install ravedude`.